Amortization vs Depreciation: What Are the Differences?

-Depreciation and amortization are methods for deducting the cost of business assets over a number of years, as opposed to writing off the entire cost the year you make the purchase.
-The concept behind both is to match the expense of acquiring an asset with the revenue it generates.
+Depreciation and amortization are methods for deducting the cost of business assets over several years, rather than writing off the entire cost the year you make the purchase.
+The concept behind both methods is to match the expense of acquiring an asset with the revenue it generates.

-The key difference between depreciation and amortization is the type of asset being expensed: Depreciation is used for tangible (physical) assets, while amortization is used for intangible (non-physical) assets.
+The key difference between depreciation and amortization is the type of asset that’s being expensed.
+Depreciation is used for tangible (physical) assets, while amortization is used for intangible (non-physical) assets.

-Read on to learn exactly how depreciation and amortization work, how these two accounting methods are similar and different, and when to choose one or the other.
+Read on to learn about depreciation vs. amortization, how these two accounting methods are similar and different, and when to use one or the other.

 Key Points